Indian annexation of Hyderabad: Hyderabad at the United Nations

-The Government of Hyderabad, on 21 August 1948 informed Security Council that a "grave dispute which had arisen between Hyderabad and India" be brought to its attention.
+The Government of Hyderabad, on 21 August 1948 informed the Security Council that a "grave dispute which had arisen between Hyderabad and India" be brought to its attention.
 Later on 12 September reported first the "threat of invasion, and then an actual invasion by India".
 The issue was admitted to the agenda of the Security Council at its 357th meeting, held at Paris on 16 September 1948.
-Nizam deputed five men to represent Hyderabad at the United Nations.
+The Nizam deputed five men to represent Hyderabad at the United Nations.
 These five were Moin Nawaz Jung, Muhammad Hamidullah, Yousuf Hussain Khan, Zaheer Ahmad and Pingle Venkatram Reddy.
 The representative of Hyderabad stated that Hyderabad had obtained full independence on 15 August 1947 when British suzerainty over the territory ended.
 Hyderabad representatives expressed a willingness to hold a plebiscite under the supervision of the United Nations.
 They asked the council to use its powers to halt the invasion and ask India to withdraw its troops.
 The representative of India maintained that Hyderabad was not competent to bring any question before the Security Council as it was neither a State nor independent.
 India also informed the Security Council the reign of terror by private armies in Hyderabad, and other events which, he said, had obliged the Government of India to take action.

-On September 20, 1948s, during the 359th meeting of Security Council a representative from India informed that Nizam had instructed the representative of Hyderabad to withdraw the complaint from Security Council.
-On 22 September 1948 a cable sent by Nizam to Secretary General confirmed the same.
-The cable also stated that that Hyderabad delegation at United Nations ceased to have any authority to either represent Hyderabad or the Nizam.
-The Hyderabad delegation denied this, however on 24 September the delegation of Hyderabad confirmed the same and informed Security Council that Hyderabad State has surrendered and Government India had instructed Agents-General of Hyderabad to suspend all overseas activities.
-In December 1948, Moin Nawaz Jung later once again approached the Security Council claiming that Nizam had given instructions to withdraw the complaint under duress.
+On September 20, 1948s, during the 359th meeting of Security Council a representative from India informed that the Nizam had instructed the representative of Hyderabad to withdraw the complaint from Security Council.
+On 22 September 1948 a cable sent by the Nizam to Secretary General confirmed the same.
+The cable also stated that that Hyderabad delegation at the United Nations ceased to have any authority to either represent Hyderabad or the Nizam.
+The Hyderabad delegation denied this; however, on 24 September the delegation of Hyderabad confirmed the same and informed the Security Council that Hyderabad State had surrendered and the Government of India had instructed Agents-General of Hyderabad to suspend all overseas activities.
+In December 1948, Moin Nawaz Jung once again approached the Security Council claiming that the Nizam had given instructions to withdraw the complaint under duress.

 Out of the five men who represented Hyderabad at United Nations, Moin Nawaz Jung and Muhammed Hameedullah never returned to India.
 Yousuf Hussain Khan quit his job at Osmania University and moved to Aligarh Muslim University.
-Zaheer Ahmed joined Government of India and later got important postings in Foreign Services.
+Zaheer Ahmed joined Government of India and later received important postings in Foreign Services.
 However Pingle Venkatram Reddy was arrested on his return and interned in Chanchalguda Jail and later was put under house arrest.